nicodv/kmodes/README.rst

 Description
 -----------
-Pure Python implementations of the k-modes and k-prototypes clustering algorithms.
+Python implementations of the k-modes and k-prototypes clustering algorithms.
+Relies on `numpy` for most of the heavy lifting.

 k-modes is used for clustering categorical variables.
 It defines clusters based on the number of matching categories between data points.
 (This is